xinchenhong/xinchenhong.github.io/README.md

 - <font face="Time New Roman" >2020.06.13&emsp;&emsp;I get a PhD dgree in Fujian Agriculture and Forestry University (FAFU). </font>
 - <font face="Time New Roman" >2020.04.25&emsp;&emsp;I am invited to give a presentation for Beijing Forestry University (BFU).</font>
 - <font face="Time New Roman" >2020.03.13&emsp;&emsp;I am invited as a reviewer for Forests.
+- <font face="Time New Roman" >2019.12.29&emsp;&emsp;I am invited to give a presentation for Shanghai Jiao Tong University (SJTU). </font>
 - <font face="Time New Roman" >2019.10.21&emsp;&emsp;I am invited to give a presentation for Tongji University (TjU). </font>
 - <font face="Time New Roman" >2019.10.20&emsp;&emsp;I get an Award of Excellent Paper and give a presentation in 2019 Congress of Chinese Society of Landscape Architecture. </font>
+- <font face="Time New Roman" >2019.9.11&emsp;&emsp;I am invited to give a presentation for 23rd International Congress of Acoustics (ICA) in Aachen, Germany. </font>
 - <font face="Time New Roman" >2019.08.30&emsp;&emsp;One paper "Perceived occurrences of soundscape influencing pleasantness in urban forests: A comparison of broad-leaved and coniferous forests" is newly accepted by Sustainability.</font>
 - <font face="Time New Roman" >2019.08.29&emsp;&emsp;I finish my cooperation research in University of British Columbia (UBC).</font>